tvangundy/workspace/README.md

 2. Explore the [Examples Documentation](https://tvangundy.github.io/examples) to find an implementation that interests you
 3. Follow the example-specific instructions in its README.md

-## Adding New Examples

-Each example in this repository follows a consistent structure to ensure maintainability and ease of use.
-Here's how to add a new example:
+## How to use the examples

+Each example directory contains a Taskfile.yml and a README.md.
+To get started, read the README.md for specific instructions and run the 'task' command to execute predefined tasks.

-### File Structure
+### File Structure for each example

 ```
 examples/
-└── your-example/          # Example directory
+└── < example-name >/      # Example directory
     ├── Taskfile.yml       # Task definitions for the example
     ├── README.md          # Example-specific documentation
     └── ...                # Additional example files

-docs/
-└── examples/
-    └── your-example.md    # Detailed documentation
 ```

 ### Required Components